CS126SP20/Cinder-Othello/DEVELOPMENT.md

  turn becomes the other player's.
     - Need to add method to check for game over and add winner to SQL database
+    - Need to add a panel on the side to display scores and other information
+    - Add sound when player moves
     - Need to start updating the README